kevin-rodri/ZombieLand/docs/EnhancementIdeas/enhancement-ideas.md

 Below is a list of potential enhancement ideas that could be made to this game.

-## Multiple levels
+## Multiple maps

-Right now this game only contains one short level.
-I think the game having multiple levels that the player can progress through one after the other would make this into much more of a game.
+Right now this game only contains one small map.
+I think the game having multiple map that the player can travel between would make this game a lot more interesting and fun.

-## Ways to kill enemies

-Touching enemies and immediately dying is generally not a recipe for a fun game.
-There are many different ways platformers go about different ways to kill enemies, but the most common are either jumping on enemies or being able to shoot enemies with some sort of projectile.
+## Items and Inventory

+Games of this genre typically have an inventory system that allows for the player to pick up and hold on to items, and use them in some shape or form later on in the game.
+For example, the cat's ball could be an item placed in the player's inventory after finding it.
+Collectables could also be fun to add around maps to encourage the player to explore.

-## Lives/Health
+## Story

-Name a single platformer game where you get a game over after getting touched by an enemy one time...yeah none of them do this because it's not very fun.
-Most games have a concept of "lives" where you can try a level again before a game over occurs, and they are booted back to the main menu.
-Some games implore the idea of health, where the player can be hurt by enemies multiple times in a level before dying.
+As interesting as a cat losing its ball is, this story can definitely be expanded on to be more engaging and make the player want to keep playing so they can experience more of it.
+Adding in more "tasks", more NPCs, etc. would also help to add to the overall story by making the world feel more immersive.

-## More ways to die
+## More to gameplay

-Enemies work great to hinder the player's progression through a level, but most games have other means of doing so like falling in a bottomless pit, landing on spikes, etc. Would definitely spice things up a bit.
+In its current state, this game is walking and talking simulator.
+Most games of this genre have an additional element to make the gameplay more engaging.
+This often involves the inclusion of enemies or some kind of battle system, with either overworld combat (like The [Legend of Zelda](https://www.youtube.com/watch?v=SGtMqO7_DKY)) or static encounters (like [Pokémon](https://www.youtube.com/watch?v=Jpdy9pZyGH4)).
+Often games also have overworld movement challenges, such as needing to navigate through a dungeon or having to solve a puzzle.
+This game engine has a lot of flexibility in the direction it gets taken in, but any additional gameplay elements would greatly increase this game's engagement and fun factor.

 ## Game music/sounds

-This one is obvious, there is no music/sounds in this game!
-Music and sound support could be added to specific classes or even better be added to the actual game engine itself so every class in the game can use it.
+There is no music/sounds in this game!
+Music and sound support could be added to specific classes, or even be added to the actual game engine itself so every class in the game can use them in a convenient manner.

-## Slopes

-Just putting this here to warn anyone that is interested in implementing slope map tile types into the game that it is HARD and I don't recommend doing it without a solid understanding of how the game's map tile system works.
-There are so many ways to implement them with their own different pros and cons, and even games known for their slopes like 2D Sonic the Hedgehog games have some bugs (you just don't notice them because in those games you move very fast).

-## Improved jump mechanics

-In nearly all platformer games, the player will jump at different heights based on how long the jump button is held.
-I think this would make the controls feel a lot better, as the player jumping right now feels really high and it's impossible to shorten the jump.
-Additionally, I think the jumping physics can definitely be updated/changed to feel a lot better.
-There are like
-100 different ways to implement jump code all with different pros and cons, so it's definitely worth playing around with and seeing if you can make the jumping feel better.
+# More Set Pieces

+The game could use more variety, from map tile graphics to NPC scripts to map design.
+It would make the game a lot more interesting to look at and traverse through.